Get insider access

 2. Best Mid-Range Portable Blender

 The Ninja Blast is a good option if you want something cheaper.
-This portable blender is around the same size as a water bottle, so you can easily carry it around on a walk or to the gym.
-Its jar has a somewhat smaller 18oz capacity, and its design doesn't give you the option of removing the motor base after blending, but it's still quite light and has a good build quality.
+Sporting a smaller 18oz capacity jar, this portable blender is around the same size as a water bottle, so you can easily carry it around on a walk or to the gym.
+Its design doesn't give you the option of removing the motor base after blending, but it's still quite light and feels well built.
 It makes a decently smooth blend with fibrous ingredients, so it'll make a drinkable smoothie with a variety of recipes.
 It also comes in more different colors than other blenders recommended here.

-It doesn't include a straw, but the lid's spout opens with a button, which makes it easy to open with one hand and drink from when you're on the go.
-The manufacturer says the battery lasts for about 7.5 minutes of continuous blending (or about 15 blending cycles of 30 seconds each), about the same as the nutribullet Flip.
-The jar and drinking lid are dishwasher-safe, but the blades must be cleaned by hand because you can't remove them from the motor base, just like the previous pick.
+This blender doesn't include a straw, but the lid's spout opens with a button, making it easy to open with one hand and drink from when you're on the go.
+The advertised battery life is about 7.5 minutes of continuous blending (or about 15 blending cycles of 30 seconds each), about the same as the nutribullet Flip.
+The jar and drinking lid are dishwasher-safe, but you must clean the blades by hand because you can't remove them from the motor base, just like the previous pick.

 See our review